reactjstampabay/rehacked-spa-basics/README.md

 1. Execute `git commit -m "initial commit"`

-1. Create a new repo on GitHub
+1. Create a new _empty_ repo on GitHub

 1. Execute `git remote add origin [https link to your Git repo]`